Grisou13/bash-backup/README.md

 # bash-backup
 A backup utility for Linux machines using only ftp connection.

-It uses normal Ubuntu components to work.
+It uses normal Ubuntu components to work, and was tested on RedHat

 Dependencies
 ===================================
-All these dependencies maybe installed on your distro, unless your a dinausor.
+All these dependencies maybe installed on your distro, unless your a dinausor comming from unix 1.0.
 The dependencies are mainly listed because the user running this script may be restricted, so make sure it can access all these commands.
 This script uses bash *getopts* for argument parsing, please make sure that your distro supports it.
 * *ftp*